IcebreakerAudio/Slope-Overload/README.md

 ![Slope Overload](examples/Screenshot.png)

-Out of the box __Slope Overload__ supports VST3, CLAP, LV2, and AU for both Windows, MacOS and Linux.
+Out of the box __Slope Overload__ supports VST3, CLAP, LV2, and AU for Windows, MacOS and Linux.

 The UI uses 100% vector graphics and so can be resized freely.